With generous support from:

 In 2013, a joint venture of the Climate Change Institute at the University of Maine, and the SoHP retrieved a 73-meter (240ft) ice core from the Colle Gnifetti glacier in the Swiss Alps.
 Analysis of the ice core, at the Climate Change Institute, is producing invaluable new data about climate change and human-climate interactions from the last ca. 2,000 years.
 Concurrently, Harvard historians are combing pre-industrial written records to create a new geo-database of climate events, which complements the scientific data.

-A 7-person team recovered the ice core over the course of one week.
+As documented here, a seven-person team from the Climate Change Institute, the Institut für Umweltphysik, University of Heidelberg (Germany) and the Physics Institute, University of Bern (Switzerland), recovered the ice core over the course of one week at the Colle Gnifetti (CG) glacier saddle of the Monte Rosa Massif (4450 m.a.s.l.).
 It will be analyzed using a host of technologies not available when previous CG cores were drilled and featuring a path-breaking collaboration of humanists and scientists.

-The resulting record may allow the first detailed, ice core-based assessment of human-climate interactions during the first millennium AD.
+The resulting records are allowing the first detailed, ice core-based assessment of human-climate interactions during the last two millennia.
 The new technology is minimally destructive and will allow the permanent preservation of the new ice core record.
 The project is supported by a grant from the Arcadia Foundation.